Jeļena Ostapenko: 2019: Doubles success

 At Zhengzhou, she defeated You Xiaodi in the first round, before falling to Aryna Sabalenka.
 At Seoul, she lost to Tímea Babos in the first round, and also lost in the first round of the doubles tournament where, partnering with Kirsten Flipkens, she fell to Hayley Carter and Luisa Stefani.
 At Tashkent, she retired in the first round against Katarina Zavatska.
 At Beijing, she upset the second seed Plíšková in the first round, before falling to Kateřina Siniaková in the second.
 However, she went on to reach the biggest women's doubles final of her career at Beijing, partnering with Dayana Yastremska; they lost to Sofia Kenin and Bethanie Mattek-Sands.
 At Linz, Ostapenko defeated Tamara Korpatsch, Alizé Cornet, and Elena Rybakina en route to reach her first semifinal appearance since 2018 Wimbledon.
 In the semifinal, she came from a set and a break deficit to defeat Ekaterina Alexandrova in three tight sets.
-In her first final since Miami 2018, Ostapenko faced Coco Gauff, to whom she fell in three sets.
-At Linz, Ostapenko announced that she had hired fellow Grand Slam champion Marion Bartoli to her coaching team.
+In her first final since 2018 Miami, Ostapenko faced lucky loser Coco Gauff, losing in three sets.
+At Linz, Ostapenko announced that she had added fellow Grand Slam champion Marion Bartoli to her coaching team.

 At Luxembourg, Ostapenko defeated Caty McNally in the first round, and then defeated top-seeded Elise Mertens in the second round.
 She then defeated Antonia Lottner and Anna Blinkova to reach the final, where she defeated defending champion Julia Görges in straight sets, to win her first title since Seoul in 2017.
+By reaching two consecutive finals, Ostapenko managed to raise her ranking to No. 44, ending the year ranked No. 45 in the world.